Malik-Hamna/programmers_tech/README.md

 **4. Chat Bot Desktop App**
 A desktop chat bot with a server-client architecture, capable of handling multiple clients through multi-threading.

+Contributions are welcome!
+Please fork this repository and submit a pull request with your improvements or features.

+**License**
+This project is licensed under the MIT License.

 # programmers_tech